jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Backpage

 Are you happy?
 On the outside Westerners have flashy products, full employment, and stable politics.
-On the inside our middle-class deals with stagnate wages, crushing debts, increasing inequality, antisocial behavior, political hatred, unhappy rat race lifestyles, climate change.
+On the inside our middle-class deals with stagnate wages, crushing debts, increasing inequality, antisocial behavior, political hatred, rat race lifestyles, climate change.
 We have the freedom to vote any ideology, and we've tried them all, yet our problems keep increasing.
 In this book I argue the middle-class needs a totally new philosophy, one that says we either step up to solve our own problems, or keep suffering the unknowns of a degenerating society.

 ## Dedication